StevenSong/IntroECG/8-CADNet ATTR Model/README.md

 - dependencies are in the `pyproject.toml` file
 - run `uv sync` to install the virtual environment

+## Model Assets

+To run the CADNet inference pipeline, specific model assets are required and must be located in the designated directory structure.
+These model assets are proprietary and are not distributed with this repository.

+The following files are expected to be present in the `ml/cadnet/cadnet_non_vent_paced/versions/2/` directory:

+*   `ecg_preprocessing_pipeline.joblib`: Preprocessing pipeline for ECG tabular features.
+*   `echo_preprocessing_pipeline.joblib`: Preprocessing pipeline for echo tabular features.
+*   `ecg_waveform_preprocessing_params.json`: Truncation and normalization parameters for ECG waveforms.
+*   `weights.pt`: Trained PyTorch model weights.

 # Feature Specification: `cadnet_model_features`

 The model expects a structured input table with the following features, derived from ECG and echocardiographic studies: